Communicating to Build Productive Relationships

 Discuss the challenging communication situations and relationships you face and link the agenda to them.

-You use our intellectual, emotional, and physical skills framework for effective communication to tell us your personal goals.
+You set personal goals within our intellectual, emotional, and physical communication skills framework.
 We create a benchmark video of you.
+Together, we begin the process of giving and receiving feedback.

 You practice telling a brief story — expanding your use of eye contact, voice and body language — to increase your presence, confidence and impact.
 We make a second video of you.